 Clark Hayward is a practicing paramedic and Operations Manager for E5 Support Services, LLC.
 In addition to over 30 years in EMS as a provider and manger Clark has also held executive level positions with large national technology companies managing diverse workforces across large geographic areas.
 Clark was a contributing author to the Paramedic Professional Series (Cengage Learning 2012) and has authored journal articles relating to emergency care in remote areas.

-Frank has been in EMS for 29 years and started with E5 in 2017.
+Frank Frank is a practicing Paramedic as well as the E5 CAPCE CME Coordinator.
+He has been in EMS for 31 years and started with E5 in 2017.
 He currently serves as a member of the American Heart Association's education sub-committee as well as being an instructor in AHA BLS, ACLS & PALS through REMO & Mt.
 Lakes EMS systems.
 He is also an EMS & CPR Instructor for the Zone 5 Regional Law Enforcement Training Academy in Schenectady, NY.
-Additionally, Frank serves as the EMS Captain of Operations & Training for the Northside Fire District in Waterford.
-In his spare time, he enjoys being with his two daughters, his dear friends and playing guitar in a rock/Irish band.
-Lastly, he is awaiting certification as a New York State CIC.
+In his spare time, he enjoys being with his two daughters, his dear friends, playing guitar and is a guitar tech for a Tom Petty Tribute Band.
+Certified NYS CIC.